juli-99/HKA-Modell_basierte_Software/README.md

 - All operations (push, pop, peek) are type-agnostic.
 - Using `Stack[int]` vs. `Stack[string]` ensures type consistency at compile time.

+## Example

+In the example code (`main.go`) generics are the only way to implement the wanted functionality in an efficient and type-safe way.
+The code features comments explaining why.

 ## Summary

-Generics in Go allow to write clean, reusable, and type-safe code.
+Generics in Go allow you to write clean, reusable, and type-safe code.

-When writing data structures and functions that repeat across types it is best to use generics or interfaces.
+When writing data structures and functions that repeat across types, it is best to use generics or interfaces.
 Use generics when the logic is the same, and use interfaces when the behavior (methods) is the focus.